djpandit007/congenial-carnival/README.md

 # congenial-carnival
+nextEpisode: Helper functions

-nextEpisode: Get details about the next and previous episode of your favorite TV series
+episodes: Get summary for last and next episode of favourite or specific series

 formula1: Get details about Grand Prix - Results, Drivers Standings, Constructors Standings
 This part is not yet complete!